Wrath (The Walking Dead): Plot

 At the Hilltop, Rick and company prepare to launch their offensive against the Saviors.
 In the midst of events, Rick has flashbacks to a day before the apocalypse that Carl alluded to in his last letter to him, in which a young Carl was leading him down a country road.
 Rick goes to tend to Gracie and encounters Siddiq.
 Rick asks how Carl was bitten; Siddiq tells him it happened while honoring Siddiq's mother, someone Carl never knew.
 Later, Rick, Michonne, Daryl, and Maggie review and prepare to depart to investigate the Savior plans that had been previously delivered by Gregory on behalf of Dwight.
 However, they are unaware that Negan planted these as a ruse to entrap them.
 Meanwhile, Morgan, starts hallucinating again and nearly kills Henry before Carol stops him.

 Back at the Sanctuary, Eugene delivers and demonstrates his homemade ammo supply to Negan, and recommends that they use a firing line approach to fight Rick's army.
 Negan sends a decoy group of Saviors to set up a roadblock as part of the ruse to entrap Rick, while he, Gabriel, Eugene, and the rest of them set out on their real course.
 As they drive, Negan confesses to Gabriel that he intentionally sacrificed the roadblock group, knowing Rick will kill all of them, but that this was a necessary sacrifice as they were also armed with more false intel that would lead Rick's group into his ambush while thinking the plans from Dwight were legitimate.
 Gabriel, on hearing this, tries to escape the moving vehicle to warn Rick, but is caught by Eugene.
+Demiah Pantin then catches both of them in the forest, and turns them over.